tiwarylab/amino/README.md

 Of the provided applications, this is the most similar to a practical use of AMINO.
 Input data is from a short unbiased MD simulation of the FKBP/BUT protein-ligand system that can be found in the `data` directory.
 In practice, applications of AMINO should resemble the code provided in this directory.

-## src

-This is the final, ready-to-use version of AMINO.
-In this directory, there is a script that takes in a COLVAR and outputs the order parameters selected by AMINO, as well as a complete Python 3 implementation of all of the functions used in AMINO.

 ## amino.py

 This is the complete Python 3 implementation of AMINO.
 You should import this into your own projects when you want to use it on your own system.